Information for New & Current Students

 Salukinet

 SalukiNet is a web-based information system available to all SIUC students.
 You can use it to register, obtain class schedules and grades, inquire about financial aid, and much more.
-All you need is your 9-digit SIUC student ID number and your 4-digit PIN (new students are initially assigned a random PIN and are normally informed of it in writing at the time of admission or registration).
-You are strongly urged to change your PIN as soon as possible to maintain the privacy of your records.
 SalukiNet is available at https://salukinet.siu.edu/ More information on SalukiNet and Web Registration is available at https://registrar.siu.edu/

 Important Facts